 Products and Options for Pee Protection

 With a dog Oli’s size, a leaky bladder is not unlike a bed-wetting child.
-Most dog products are too small for his size and/or position movement during sleep, so we bought some absorbent human potty training incontinence sheets instead.
+Most dog products are too small for his size and/or position movement during sleep, so we bought some absorbent human potty training sheets (incontinence sheets) instead.
 They’ve been so great!
 Unfortunately, for all the reasons they’re great, they also take ages to dry after washing.
-Since they’re white and fluffy, they always looked dirty, even when clean.
+Unfortunately, since they’re white and fluffy, they always look kind of dirty, even when clean.
 And, of course, they’re fur magnets, too.
 Sigh.

-When light leakage became more of a norm than an occasional issue, we also added senior dog belly band diapers to Oli’s pee protection supplies.
-I didn’t care about cleaning up his bed sheets, but couldn’t stand the thought of the old boy being ashamed or uncomfortably wet.
+Time matches on.
+When light leakage became more of a norm than an occasional issue, we also added dog belly band diapers to Oli’s pee protection supplies.
+I didn’t care about cleaning the bed, but couldn’t stand the thought of the old boy being ashamed or uncomfortably wet.
+The belly bands were great!
 They were used in combination with the backup support of his training sheets and flannelette blankets.

 DIY Flannelette Blanket Supplies and Materials